A-Z Guide to the Resorts of the Costa Blanca Region of Spain

 The area around Javea is perfect for coastal walks, and is not unlike parts of Wales in terms of scenery.
 It is best to avoid July/August for long excursions due to the heat.
 If you are an avid walker, a walk to the top of Cabo de Nao is recommended, and here you can find some spectacular coastal views.

 Some of the beaches around Javea are stoney, so if you want a sandy beach it is worth checking before you book accommodation.

-Located on the rugged northern Costa Blanca coastline to the east of Benissa is the popular and largely undeveloped resort of Moraira.
-Moraira has a main beach which is usually very busy in summer, but there are also a number of smaller beaches located towards Calpe which are accessible if you have a car.
+Located on the rugged northern Costa Blanca coastline to the east of Benissa is the popular and less developed resort of Moraira.
+Moraira has a main beach which is very busy in summer, but there are also a number of smaller beaches located towards Calpe which are accessible if you have a car.

 As well as the usual bars and restaurants, Moraira offers a scuba diving centre, horse riding, sailing lessons and a bowling complex.

 Torrevieja is one of the fastest growing regions of Spain.
 It is located midway between Alicante and Murcia airports.
 Torrevieja is a popular destination for ex-pats from northern and eastern Europe due to the low property prices and excellent climate.